Keyboard shortcuts

 end

-The tutorial_memberships table should include a source_campaign_id column (nullable) to track which campaign materialized each roster entry.
+The tutorial_memberships table already includes a source_campaign_id column to track which campaign materialized each roster entry.

 Talk (Enhanced)